kubestash/docs/docs/addons/mysql/logical/index.md

 section_menu_id: kubestash-addons
 ---

-{{< notice type="warning" message="If you are using a KubeDB-managed MySQL database, please refer to the following [guide](https://kubedb.com/docs/latest/guides/mysql/backup/kubestash/overview/).
-This guide covers backup and restore procedures for externally managed MySQL databases." >}}
+{{< notice type="warning" message="If you are using a KubeDB-managed MariaDB database, please refer to the following [guide](https://kubedb.com/docs/latest/guides/mysql/backup/kubestash/overview/).
+This guide covers backup and restore procedures for externally managed MariaDB databases." >}}

-# Backup and Restore MySQL database using KubeStash
+# Backup and Restore MariaDB database using KubeStash

-KubeStash allows you to backup and restore `MySQL` databases.
-It supports backups for `MySQL` instances running in Standalone, Group Replication, and InnoDB cluster configurations.
-KubeStash makes managing your `MySQL` backups and restorations more straightforward and efficient.
+KubeStash allows you to backup and restore `MariaDB` databases.
+It supports backups for `MariaDB` instances running in Standalone, Group Replication, and InnoDB cluster configurations.
+KubeStash makes managing your `MariaDB` backups and restorations more straightforward and efficient.

-This guide will give you how you can take backup and restore your externally managed `MySQL` databases using `Kubestash`.
+This guide will give you how you can take backup and restore your externally managed `MariaDB` databases using `Kubestash`.

 ## Before You Begin